rubocop/rails-style-guide/README-zhCN.md

     # spec/views/articles/show.html.haml_spec.rb
     describe 'articles/show.html.haml' do
-      it 'displays the formatted date of article publishing' article = mock_model(Article, published_at: Date.new(2012, 01, 01))
+      it 'displays the formatted date of article publishing' do article = mock_model(Article, published_at: Date.new(2012, 01, 01))
         assign(:article, article)